tsoporan/cyclonejet/README.md

 cyclonejet
 ----------

 **This project is under development.**

+**Note:** the default branch is develop, while master is meant to be the "production-ready" code.

 cyclonejet aims to be a simple and clutter-free anime discovery site utilizing supervised learning techniques to provide useful anime recommendations to users.